UZH-PEG/rstudio-server-startup/ubuntu/Setup RStudio Server on Science Cloud.md

 sudo lsblk -o NAME,FSTYPE,UUID,SIZE,LABEL
 ```

 to obtain the UUID of the volume.
-It is for examplke:
+It is for example:

 ```
 NAME    FSTYPE   UUID                                  SIZE LABEL